 Depending on the severity of your injuries, you may need an MRI after a car accident.
 MRI stands for magnetic resonance imaging.
 It is a diagnostic test that allows doctors to see images of your non-bone matter.

+Not all injuries show on a negative x-ray.
 Injuries involving spinal discs won’t show on x-ray.
 Doctors need to order an MRI to diagnose your pain source.